We invite you to become a member of our River Bend Chapter of Buy Fresh Buy Local, now in its fourth year.

 Tying It All Together and Digging In – June 26

 To register for one or several of the sessions, please click here.
 All webinars will be recorded and available on this page within 1-2 weeks of initial viewing.
 While each webinar will build on the ones before it, feel free to pick and choose sessions based on your interest.

-Paper Copies of the 2013 BFBL Directory are now available at the following locations:
+Paper Copies of the 2014 BFBL Directory will be available at the following locations: